Senecio tamoides: Stems and leaves

 Its stems are slender, 3 cm to 4 cm in diameter, usually purplish, semi-succulent and hairless that have a clear and sticky exudate.

-Leaves are bright green, palmately lobed with venation, shaped like many ivy with broad, oval and fleshy surfaces, 4 cm long and 7 cm wide, coarsely toothed edges, leaf stalks 2 cm to 5 cm long.
+Leaves are bright green, palmately lobed with purple venation, shaped like many ivy with broad, oval and fleshy surfaces, 4 cm long and 7 cm wide, coarsely toothed edges, leaf stalks 2 cm to 5 cm long.

 Flowers

-Its inflorescence is many-headed, bright yellow, and the flowering spike grows to have a flat top.
+Its inflorescence is many-headed, bright yellow, and the raceme grows to have a flat top.
 The flower heads are cylindrical, about 3 mm in diameter; surrounded with a whorl of five to seven bracts, 6 mm to 7 mm long which are surrounded by two to four smaller bracts or bracteoles.
-Flowers are cinnamon-scented and would appear from mid autumn to winter.
+Flowers are cinnamon-scented that generally appear from mid autumn to winter.
+In New South Wales, it flowers in winter.
+In Western Australia, it flowers between April and May.

 Three to six ray florets; each ligule approximately 1 cm long; ten to twelve disc florets, 12 mm to 15 mm long.
 When cultivated in the gardens of the National Museums of Kenya, it has orange florets.

-Fruits and reproduction

 Achenes about 2 mm long, and not hairy; pappus 6 mm to 7 mm long.

 It grows easily from stem cuttings.

+Distribution and habitat

+It is native to southern Africa where it occurs from coastal Eastern Cape in South Africa to eastern Zimbabwe, as well as in parts of the forests in KwaZulu-Natal and areas along the escarpment, including the bushveld savanna.
+It grows along evergreen forest margins at altitudes of 300 m to 1900 m and in moist gullies.
+The plant has been introduced to Southeast Brazil, Colombia, Eritrea, Ethiopia, Guatemala, Mauritius, Queensland and Réunion.